EFLHelp/EFLHelp.github.io/_pages/about.md

 ---
 permalink: /
 title: "Extra Resources for English Learners "
-excerpt: "Extra Help"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is a website to help with English
+This is a website to help students with their English learning